Gase won't dismiss possibility of Leonard Williams trade

 Mosley may practice

 Middle linebacker C.J.
-Mosley may have a shot at returning this week, especially with the Jets getting an extra day off.
+Mosley might have a shot at returning this week, especially with the Jets getting an extra day off.
 They play the Patriots on Monday night.

 Mosley has missed the last four games with a groin injury.
 But Gase said the hope is Mosley will practice this week.